kartikjindgar/NYU-DataScience-Bootcamp-Fall23/README.md

 - **Practice Problems**: Explore a range of practice problems to reinforce your learning and sharpen your data science skills.

-Slides will be uploaded prior to the lecture along with the practice problems.
-Answers to these will uploaded post the submission deadline.

 ## Getting Started

 Slides will be uploaded prior to the lecture along with the practice problems.
 Answers to these will uploaded post the submission deadline.